Gloria Steinem: Activism

-In 1959, Steinem led a group of activists in Cambridge, Massachusetts, to organize the Independent Service for Information on the Vienna festival, to advocate for American participation in the World Youth Festival, a Soviet-sponsored youth event.
+Early activism (1968-1976)

 In 1968, Steinem signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.

-In 1969, she published an article, "After Black Power, Women's Liberation" which brought her to national fame as a feminist leader.
+The following year, her article "After Black Power, Women's Liberation" brought her to national fame as a feminist leader.
 As such she campaigned for the Equal Rights Amendment, testifying before the Senate Judiciary Committee in its favor in 1970.
 That same year she published her essay on a utopia of gender equality, "What It Would Be Like If Women Win", in Time magazine.

 On July 10, 1971, Steinem was one of more than three hundred women who founded the National Women's Political Caucus (NWPC), including such notables as Bella Abzug, Betty Friedan, Shirley Chisholm, and Myrlie Evers-Williams.
 As a co-convener of the Caucus, she delivered the speech "Address to the Women of America", stating in part:

 In 1972, she ran as a delegate for Shirley Chisholm in New York, but lost.

-In March 1973, she addressed the first national conference of Stewardesses for Women's Rights, which she continued to support throughout its existence.
+In March of the following year, she addressed the first national conference of Stewardesses for Women's Rights, which she continued to support throughout its existence.
 Stewardesses for Women's Rights folded in the spring of 1976.